kcw27/ortholog-comparison-pipeline/pipeline_tutorial.md

 * For metadata categorization, the nextflow/data/category_keywords.txt and nextflow/data/subcategory_keywords.txt are used.
 You may add to these files if you wish.
 In each section (delimited by ***), the first line is the name of the category or subcategory, and all following lines are the keywords corresponding to that category or subcategory.

 ### Run the Nextflow pipeline
 Make sure that Nextflow is installed.
-You don't need to activate any conda environments; Nextflow will handle it.
+You don't need to activate any Conda environments; Nextflow will handle it.
+Currently, only Conda is supported for dependency management, but we are working on adding Singularity support.
 Execution may take several hours.
 The most time-consuming steps are the initial BLAST, the metadata retrieval (especially if retrieving via NCBI esearch, as rate-limiting is necessary), and the synteny search.
 ```bash
 tmux new -s nextflow # optional but recommended for longer runs